-Administrative control number assigned to each incoming group of documents when being deposited at Library and Archives Canada.
+Administrative control number assigned to each incoming group of documents when being deposited at LAC.

 Original medium of production or creation.

 This is the complete title of the film, video or sound recording, generally as it was described in the lists that accompanied the accession.
 More specific information may be added within brackets.
-If square brackets are present, this signifies a title given by archival staff where no title existed. (i.e. [Harness Racing in Toronto])
+If square brackets are present, this signifies a title given by archival staff where no title existed (e.g. [Harness Racing in Toronto])

-A series is a set of individually titled documents which also bear a collective name.
+A series is a set of individually titled documents that also bear a collective name.